 Houston imposes a 7% hotel occupancy tax on short term rentals.
 Taxes are reported and paid quarterly.
 They must be received or postmarked by the last day of the month after the end of the relevant quarter.

-Fort Worth Short Term Rental Laws
+3. Fort Worth, Texas Short Term Rental Laws

 Fort Worth has some of the most limiting short term rentals laws in Texas.
 In 2018, Fort Worth passed an ordinance which defined short term rentals as stays of less than 30 days.
 In addition, while it allowed such rentals in mixed-used and industrial zones, it banned vacation rentals in areas zoned as residential.